guard-who/modelling-tasks/README.md

     alloy-use-sat4j: true
 ```

-Or provide it as argument to stack, e.g. `stack build --flag modelling-tasks:alloy-use-sat4j`.
+Or provide it as argument to each call of `stack`, e.g. `stack build --flag modelling-tasks:alloy-use-sat4j`.

+LaTeX and Graphviz need to be installed on the system.

 ## Generating instances in GHCi